 - A. Reports shall be consistent with SOI's Standards and Guidelines for Archaeology and Historic Preservation as well as the Alaska Historic Preservation Act.
-If the report does not meet these standards, permittee shall revise the report for OHA approval in order to close the SCRIP. - B. The final report is due to the State Archaeologist within six months after the completion of field work.
-An interim report may be submitted three months after the completion of field work.
+If the report does not meet these standards, permittee shall revise the report for OHA approval in order to close the SCRIP. - B. The final report is due to the State Archaeologist within six months after the completion of fieldwork.
+An interim report may be submitted three months after the completion of fieldwork.
 For multi-year SCRIPs, annual reports are required in addition to a final report. - C. The permittee shall ensure that Alaska Heritage Resources Survey (AHRS) records are submitted to the AHRS Manager for sites investigated under the SCRIP. - D. OHA will make submitted reports available to cultural resource professionals, land managers, and others authorized by AHRS user agreements to access OHA records.

-E. Applicant Signature: SCRIP Stipulations By signing this document, the applicant confirms that they have read and agreed to comply with the provisions AS 41.35.080 and 11 AAC 16.020 - 16.090., as well as the Instructions and Stipulations for the Alaska SCRIP.

-1. Signature of Applicant:
+E. Applicant Signature: SCRIP Stipulations By signing this document, the applicant confirms that they have read and agreed to compl 11 AAC 16.020 - 16.090., as well as the Instructions and Stipulations for the Alaska SC , 1.
+Signature of Applicant: 2.
+Date:

-2. Date: